esenecal/startup/notes.md

 ### HTTPS

 See Caddy for more information.
 HTTPS is HTTP with a secure connection--all data is encrypted using TLS.
 The server and the computer use a web certificate to ensure that a connection is legit.

+#### HTTP Status Codes.

+HTTP status codes are standard codes in an HTTP response that allow a client know how to interpret it.
+There are 5 categories:

+1. 1xx: Informational
+2. 2xx: Success
+3. 3xx: Redirect to some other location, or that the previously cached resource is still valid.
+4. 4xx: Client errors.
+Request invalid.
+5. 5xx: server errors.
+Request cannot be satisfied due to an error on server.

+There are some other specific ones:
+- 304: not modified, cached version of resource is valid.
+- 308: temporary redirect.
+- 400: bad request, request was malinformed or invalid.
+- 500: Internal server error: server failed to properly process request.

 ### Domains